MegDie/occpollution/README.md

     $ python /path/to/animation.py

 The GIF is a bit long to edit, please wait about 20 minutes.
 Don't worry, Chrome will load some maps (362) and be very active, everything is normal.
-You can meanwhile read the documentation or have a drink ;)
+You can meanwhile read the documentation or have a drink ;) You will maybe need to right click in the prompt if things don't progress!

 # Structure